billkarsh/SpikeGLX/Markdown/OBXTab_Help.md

 SpikeGLX maintains a database of OneBox settings in the _Calibration folder.
 The settings are keyed to the OneBox's serial number.
-There is one entry per device, hence, the software remembers last thing you did with that OneBox.
+There is one entry per device, hence, the software remembers the last thing you did with that OneBox.
 The entries are each time-stamped.
 Individual entries are discarded after three years of disuse.